 - No one with a person in the household who has Covid symptoms must come to Church.

 - For persons over 70 years of age, or someone living in a household with a person over 70 years of age, a personal decision must be made about whether to come to Church.
-It should be noted that live-streaming will allow the Service to be watched from home; and that the Service will subsequently be posted on the “stpetersbirstall” facebook page.
+Our online services will continue to be broadcast at 10AM each Sunday, so if you don’t feel able to join us in church please do join us online.

 - The hand sanitiser provided must be used on entering the Church.